-This Advance Notice is submitted in accordance with the ratemaking authority and procedural requirements specified in Sections 5-801 and 8-407 of the Philadelphia Home Rule Charter, Sections 13-101 and 21-1703 of the Philadelphia Code, Sections II.A.2(a) and II.C.1(a) of the Rate Board's regulations, and the Rate Board's 2018 Rate Determination.
+This notice is submitted in accordance with the ratemaking authority and procedural requirements specified in Sections 5-801 and 8-407 of the Philadelphia Home Rule Charter ("Charter"), Sections 13-101 and 21-1703 of the Code, Sections II.A.2(b) and 11.C.1 of the Rate Board's regulations, and the Rate Board's 2018 Rate Determination.
+The Department's Final Proposed TAP-R Reconciliation Statement with the accompanying exhibits is enclosed, along with a memorandum from the Law Department approving these documents as to form.